Girdler's carpet

-Girdler's carpet (Girdler's Mughal carpet) was a Mughal carpet (handwoven floor covering).
-The carpet was ordered by Robert Bell from the Royal workshops in Lahore in 1634.
+The Girdler's carpet, or Girdler's Mughal carpet), is a Mughal carpet (handwoven floor covering).
+The carpet was ordered by Robert Bell from the Mughal Karkhanas royal workshops in Lahore in 1634.
 The carpet was given to the Worshipful Company of Girdlers.
 It was a floral carpet with the dimensions of 27 feet x 8 feet.
-This carpet is still in possession with the company, in Girdlers' Hall, London.
+This carpet is still in the possession of the company, in Girdlers' Hall, London.

 The Girdler's carpet is one of the best-documented examples of Mughul carpet weaving.
 Mughal Carpets were woven at Agra, Lahore, and Fatehpur Sikri.